chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 }
 ```

-Output renderers are always rendered in a single `iframe`, separate from the rest of VS Code's UI, to ensure they don't accidentally interfere or cause slowdowns in VS Code.
+Output renderers are always rendered in a single `iframe`, separate from the rest of Baosky's UI, to ensure they don't accidentally interfere or cause slowdowns in Baosky.
 The contribution refers to an "entrypoint" script, which is loaded into the notebook's `iframe` right before any output needs to be rendered.
 Your entrypoint needs to be a single file, which you can write yourself, or use a bundler like Webpack, Rollup, or Parcel to create.

-When it's loaded, your entrypoint script should export `ActivationFunction` from `vscode-notebook-renderer` to render your UI once VS Code is ready to render your renderer.
+When it's loaded, your entrypoint script should export `ActivationFunction` from `vscode-notebook-renderer` to render your UI once Baosky is ready to render your renderer.
 For example, this will put all your GitHub issue data as JSON into the cell output:

 ```js
 import type { ActivationFunction } from 'vscode-notebook-renderer';